-&lt;sup>260 See also Rosenthal, Consciousness and Mind, p.118 and 196ff for a discussion of this point.
+&lt;sup>267 See also Rosenthal, Consciousness and Mind, p.118 and 196ff for a discussion of this point.

-&lt;sup>261 States might also be regarded as properties themselves, so that total phenomenal sates are "complex properties (sometimes called "structural universals"), e.g. (...) the state of experiencing a complex visual scene in a particular way" (Jeff Yoshimi, "Phenomenology and Connectionism," Front.
-Psychol 2, no. 288 (2010): 1-13, here p.2.)
+&lt;sup>268 States might also be regarded as properties themselves, so that total phenomenal states are "complex properties (sometimes called "structural universals"), e.g. (...) the state of experiencing a complex visual scene in a particular way" (Jeff Yoshimi, "Phenomenology and Connectionism," Front.
+Psychol 2, no. 288 (2010): 1-13, especially p.2).
 For the monistic representation of material physical systems via state space approaches, see Schaffer, "Monism", pp.59/60.